its-leofisher/going-light/README.md

-# The SG Engineering Light
+# The Light

-This guide explains how to set up a Flask application on a Raspberry Pi to control a TP-Link smart bulb based on Slack events.
+This project is created with a Flask application on a Raspberry Pi to control a TP-Link smart bulb based on Slack events.
 Initial purpose is to indicate progress of deployments to servers.
+Facilitating communication through light.

 ## Setting Up Project